BoldingBruggeman/fabm-pisces/README.md

                   tra(ji,jj,jk,jpfer) = tra(ji,jj,jk,jpfer) + 0.002 * 4E-10 * zsoufer(ji,jj,jk) * rfact2 / rday
 ```
 * Bacterial uptake of iron in `p4zrem.F90` uses a hardcoded maximum phytoplankton growth rate of 0.6 d-1 (at 0 degrees Celsius).
 That matches the paper, but not the latest PISCES code, in which this constant has been replaced by 0.8 d-1.
 Should the bacterial uptake constant not be replaced too?
-* why the different treatment of POC and GOC disaggregation in the mixed layer (`p4zpoc.F90`)?
-Is that because the sinking rate of POC is constant, whereas the sinking of GOC is (potentially) depth-dependent?
+* why the different treatment of POC and GOC remineralisation (constant for GOC, but dynamically calculated for POC) in the mixed layer (`p4zpoc.F90`)?
+* about pom remineralisation (`p4zpoc.F90`): why is the POC production due to GOC disaggregation proportional to `zorem3(ji,jj,jk) * alphag(ji,jj,jk,jn)` instead of `reminp(jn) * alphag(ji,jj,jk,jn)`? (in other words: why does it depend on the *mean* remineraliation rate instead of on the lability-class-specific rate?).
+And why is this GOC->POC conversion not taken into acccount within the mixed layer as additional POC production term?
+Why is the specific consumption rate in the mixed layer computed by first calculating the specific rate and then depth-integrating it, instead of computing the integral of consumption and dividing that by the integral of POC concentration?
 * dust dissolution (`p4zsed.F90`) has two parts: instantaneous dissolution upon deposition at the surface, and (slower) dissolution throughout the column.
-But why does the latter not apply to the (center of) the top layer? (the responsible loop starts at `jk=2`)
+But why does the latter not apply to the (center of) the top layer? (the responsible loop starts at `jk=2`) That introduces a grid scale dependence of the model solution (it depends on the thickness of the top layer)
 * Assuming `dust` is in g m-2 s-1 and `wdust` in m d-1, shouldn't `wdust` be divided by `rday` instead of multiplied by it in `CALL iom_put( "pdust"  , dust(:,:) / ( wdust * rday )  * tmask(:,:,1) ) ` (in `p4zsed.F90`)
 * quadratic mortality losses of mesozooplankton are ascribed to higher trophic levels.
 Accordingly a fraction of this loss is respired, a fraction ends up in fecal pellets.
 The remainder supposedly inside those HTLs - but since they are not tracked by PISCES, that is a non-conservative loss terms.
 What's the idea behind this? (where does that mass ultimately go? harvested?)